"Wherever Blackfolk are, Black Land Matters!"

 **This is a family-friendly trip**

-Saturday, May 20, 2017 at 5am sharp, we will depart from Brooklyn, New York on a tour bus to Washington, DC for the Egypt on the Potomac Field Trip.
+July 2018 TBA at 5am sharp, we will depart from Brooklyn, New York on a tour bus to Washington, DC for the Egypt on the Potomac Field Trip with stops in Harlem and Newark, New Jersey.
 After the Field Trip, we will break for lunch and follow with an informational soirée detailing the efforts of Black Land Matters and Duende Naturál.
 Following this brief presentation, we will return that evening.

 » Read our Terms of Conditions & Service